konturio/disaster-ninja-fe/src/core/logical_layers/rfc.md

 ## Layers renderers

 Every logical layer must be rendered on the map sooner or later.
 Layer renderer is a class that describes how to do this.
-By default [GenericRenderer] (renderers/GenericRenderer.ts) is used, but in case it is not suitable - another renderer can be defined for the layer, which implements [Renderer](renderers/DefaultRenderer.ts) interface, the essence of which is to describe the map reaction to various events of the logical layer life cycle
+By default [GenericRenderer](renderers/GenericRenderer.ts) is used, but in case it is not suitable - another renderer can be defined for the layer, which implements [Renderer](renderers/DefaultRenderer.ts) interface, the essence of which is to describe the map reaction to various events of the logical layer life cycle